hemepositive/PC-lecture/index.md

 Goal concordant care: healthcare for seriously ill patients that aligns treatment with their goals and values.

+We want to have a conversation to determine what is most important and what they want to avoid then turn that into medical orders.

-1. 17% vs 4% trach/PEG after GOC conversations
+1. 17% vs 4% trach/PEG after GOC conversations[^1]
-2. > 50% decrease in PEG placement after GOC conversations
+2. Over 50% decrease in PEG placement after GOC conversations[^2]

 </details>